AS 91906 Annotated exemplars

 The student has comprehensively tested and debugged the program.
 For example, they have:

-• supplied test plans and/or annotated screenshots showing that the program components and final program have been tested to ensure that it works correctly for expected cases, boundary and unexpected or invalid cases
+• Supplied test plans and/or annotated screenshots showing that the program components and final program have been tested to ensure that they work correctly for expected cases, boundary cases, and unexpected or invalid cases.

 Merit